 Insight (noun)

-deep, thorough, or mature understanding; the power to discern the true
+deep, thorough, or mature understanding; the power to discern the true nature or a person

 or situation

-Scientists have gained new insight on a type of low pressure weather
+Scientists have gained new insight on a type of low pressure weather center that

 connects one mesoscale convective vortex to the next.